 Children don’t understand time in the same way as grown-ups.
 This can make school mornings a stressful time of day for families.
-Time pressures and competing demands can turn mornings into a combat zone.

 Here are some ideas to take some of the pressure out of school mornings – even if things don’t always go smoothly!